All Products

 PolarDB:Graph analysis based on PolarDB: Insurance data analysis

-PolarDB for PostgreSQL is highly compatible with Apache AGE and supports storage and query of knowledge graphs.
-It allows you to use both the standard ANSI SQL and openCypher graph query language to query data within the same database cluster.
+PolarDB for PostgreSQL supports storage and querying of graph data through its Apache AGE extension.
+It lets you run both ANSI SQL and the openCypher graph query language against the same database cluster.

 image